 Stink bugs make a stain if crushed.
 The smelly substance that these bugs put off can also cause staining that can be difficult to get out of some fabrics.

-Stink bugs are tempting for animals and small children to eat.
+Stink bugs can be tempting for animals and small children to eat.
 If eaten, they have an awful taste.
-While it is unlikely an animal or child will do this more than once, better to not have these bugs around in the first place.
+And while it is unlikely an animal or child will make that mistake more than once, it's better to not have these bugs around in the first place.

 These insects attract other insects.
 Wasps, spiders and other insect predators love making a stink bug into a meal.
 If stink bugs are dying within your wall voids, this will be an attractant for other unwanted household pests, which will create a whole new set of problems.

 If you find a few stink bugs in your home, you may be able to keep them under control by vacuuming them up and diligently keeping watch for more bugs.
 But if they have had time to multiply, you may need to call for help.
-Here at Innovative Pest Control, we can get rid of your stink bug problem, and a whole host of other invading creatures, in no time at all.
-Reach out to us with questions, or to schedule a home visit.
-We looking forward to serving you.
+Here at Innovative Pest Control, we can get rid of your stink bug problem, and a whole host of other invading pests, in no time at all.
+With our effective pest management services, you can rest assured that you're home is protected.
+To learn more about our year-round pest control programs or to schedule a service visit for your East Texas home, contact us!
+We looking forward to serving you!